-In the year 2000, two million Americans consumed coenzyme-Q10, and 39 metric tons of it were produced, largely in Japan.
+In the year 2000, 2 million Americans consumed coenzyme-Q10, and 39 metric tons of it were produced, largely in Japan.
 The ingredient started getting a name for itself through its ability to generate ATP—the energy currency—through the cellular power plants known as mitochondria.

 In 2016, thus far, there is an estimated 24 million consumers, with 700 metric tons of CoQ10 produced, mostly in China.